blinklabs-io/docs/src/content/docs/guides/nview/002-quick-start.md

 ## Step 2 - Change Permissions

 For this example, we named the binary file `nview` and saved the file to our `$NODE_HOME` folder.
 To make the file executable run the following command:

+⚠️ Adjust the file path and file name if needed.

 ```
 chmod +x $NODE_HOME/nview